 Director of Pharmacy Consulting, Method Healthcare, LLC

-Betsy started the Pharmacy Consulting division of Method Healthcare, LLC in October of 2019.
+Betsy started the pharmacy consulting division of Method Healthcare, LLC, in October 2019.
 This role includes exploring safer transitions of care, facilitating antibiotic stewardship, managing the use of psychotropics as well as other clinical services.
-In addition to skilled nursing and assisted living facilities, Betsy also provides consulting services to multiple ambulatory surgery centers in the Kansas City metro.
-She is currently a preceptor for both the KU and UMKC School of Pharmacy and serves on the UMKC School of Pharmacy Foundation.
+In addition to providing consulting services to skilled nursing and assisted living facilities, Betsy also works with multiple ambulatory surgery centers in the Kansas City metro.
+She is currently a preceptor for both the KU and UMKC Schools of Pharmacy and serves on the board of the UMKC School of Pharmacy Foundation.